 Online Nursing Programs in Idaho

-Idaho has six colleges that offer accredited online nursing programs.
+Idaho has five colleges that offer accredited online nursing programs.
 Boise State University offers an online RN to BSN degree as well as online master’s degrees in nursing and a Doctor of Nursing Practice program.
 Another Idaho-based college, Northwest Nazarene University, has a high NCLEX pass rate of 94.59%.
 Idaho nurses must renew their licenses every two years, by August 31st.
 Idaho is a compact state, so nursing licences from Idaho can be used in all of the other compact states.

 Comprehensive List of Online Nursing Schools in Idaho